Energy in Schools

 Schools can play a crucial role in helping the UK to cut carbon emission levels, whilst at the same time, raising awareness of its importance to children, staff and families.

 According to Solar for Schools, schools have the power to prevent 625,000 tonnes of CO2 from entering the atmosphere!

 A typical high school in Suffolk spends £70,000 a year on energy bills, but a school could save 10% of this by implementing no cost/low cost measures.
-This could mean a saving of £7,000 per year.
+This could mean a saving of £7,000 per year!

-Be inspired by these Suffolk case studies of schools that have taken exciting steps to generate cheaper, cleaner and green energy.
+Take a look at these Suffolk case studies of schools that have taken exciting steps to generate cheaper, cleaner and green energy.

 Is your school already making great progress in reducing energy consumption and switching to low carbon alternatives?
 We’d love to hear from you!
 Get in touch at firstname.lastname@example.org